 Wills and Trusts

-For many families, discussing wills and estate planning is not just uncomfortable, but actually borders on the taboo.
+For many families, discussing wills and estate planning is not just uncomfortable, but borders on taboo.
 Some families even consider it rude to bring up such topics at all.
 This type of outdated thinking, however, can have dire circumstances.
 When information concerning wills and trusts are not discussed openly and transparently, then there can be terrible misunderstandings that can cause long-term pain and confusion for all family members involved.

 It is also important to understand your parents’ or relatives’ perspective on these topics.
-Discussions of aging are troubling and uncomfortable for the aging individual, as these topics are often associated with great feelings of sadness, insecurity and inferiority.
+Discussions of aging are troubling and uncomfortable for the aging individual, as these topics are often associated with great feelings of sadness, insecurity, and inferiority.
 For these reasons, a great amount of compassion and understanding must be used during these conversations.

 Long-term care is another tough area that adult children must find a way to discuss with their aging parents.
 This topic is important because adult children want to make sure that their parents will have the most comfortable situation once they reach a point of retirement and possibly residential care.
 In order to make sure all family members are on the same page concerning what type of long-term care will be the most appropriate, this discussion must be brought up.
 Most family members find that time during the holidays, when the family is relaxed and all together, proves to be an ideal time to have this conversation.

-When these topics are discussed freely with an eye open for solutions, family can rally together.
+When these topics are discussed freely with an eye open for solutions, a family can rally together.
 Member Benefits provides long-term care insurance policies, which can help with some of these future needs.